 So, pop in with your kids for a cuppa or stop by for a spot of tea with the ladies as you savor decadent desserts and devour warm scones with fresh clotted cream,

-Otherwise, you can always opt for the Nibble (small), Madhatter (medium), or Jabberwocky (large) afternoon tea which comes with homemade lapsang-smoked chicken and tea-egg salad finger sandwiches that are presented to you on a charming, three-tier plate.
+It’s a unique NYC afternoon tea that comes with homemade lapsang-smoked chicken and tea-egg salad finger sandwiches that are presented to you on a charming, three-tier plate.

 Pro Tip: Deffo make a reservation to avoid a wait.
 You may also want to skip the food since I was more impressed with the charming decor than anything on the menu.
-Also, get the pumpkin scones if they are available.

 Address: 102 W 73rd St, New York, NY 10023